ZengineHQ/developers/plugins/getting-started/plugin-types.md

 Record overlay plugins allow you to add new tabs to the record panel.

 To set up a record overlay plugin, set `type: 'recordOverlay'` on your plugin registration.

+## Settings
+Settings plugin allows you to add a settings page for your plugin in the workspace it's installed.

+## Server
+The `server` can't be set on creation and is automatically set when you create a plugin service for you plugin.